patrickstar8166/ICS4U0-ISP/README.md

 4. Running the game:

 To  play the game please run the Main.java class or the ISP Executable.exe.
 This will prompt a splash screen to open and the game to begin.
+Open the java doc by opening the index.html file.

 5. Specific Details: